threeport/threeport/cmd/kubernetes-runtime-controller/README.md

 cloud-provider specific implementation details so that users can declare a runtime with a set of high-level configs.
-This controller translates those configs into cloud provider values and creates the provider-specific resource on the user's behlaf.
+This controller translates those configs into cloud provider values and creates the provider-specific resource on the user's behalf.
 It also contains connection information and credentials that other controllers, such as the workload controller, use to connect to the Kubernetes API to manage workloads.